 The org.apache.geronimo.plugins/openid-provider-jetty//car plugin is a simple OP app for jetty.
 Currently it uses a simple properties file login module for user authentication.
 This needs to be moved to a separate plugin so the realm can be pluggable.
-The application uses form based login so it maintains a session for the authenticated user: thus for repeated requests from relying parties only the "do you want to allow authentication to this relying party" notice is necessary, not actual app login for every request.
+The app uses form based login so it maintains a session for the authenticated user: thus for repeated requests from relying parties only the "do you want to allow authentication to this relying party" notice is necessary, not actual app login for every request.

-When an authentication request from a relying party arrives (through a redirect through the user's agent(browser)), the interaction is as follows:
+When an authentication request from a relying party arrives (through a redirect through the user's agent browser), the interaction is as follows:

-- if the user is not authenticated (request.getUserPrincipal is null) then the user is redirected (through the user agent) to the (protected) - authentication page.
-Through normal Java EE security this results in requiring the user to log in before getting to the authentication page. - if the user is already logged in the request is forwarded (through a request dispatcher) to the authentication page.
-If the user accepts the authentication request from the relying party, the openid protocol continues. - in the user accepts the authentication request from the relying party, the opening protocol continues.
+- if the user is not authenticated (request.getUserPrincipal is null) then the user is redirected (through the user agent) to the (protected) authentication page.
+Through normal javaee security this results in requiring the user to log in before getting to the authentication page. - if the user is already logged in the request is forwarded (through a request dispatcher) to the authentication page.
+If the user accepts the authentication request from the relying party, the openid protocol continues.